onap/vnfrqts-requirements/docs/Chapter8.rst

-R-47716 The VNF Heat **MUST** adhere to the following parameter naming convention for the property fixed\_ips and Map Property subnet\_id parameter, when the parameter is referencing a subnet of an “external” network.
+R-47716 The VNF Heat **MUST** adhere to the following parameter naming convention for the property fixed\_ips and Map Property subnet\_id parameter, when the parameter is referencing a subnet of an â€œexternalâ€� network.

 - {network-role}\_subnet\_id if the subnet is an IPv4 subnet
 - {network-role}\_v6\_subnet\_id if the subnet is an IPv6 subnet

-R-20106 The VNF Heat **MUST** adhere to the following naming convention for the property fixed\_ips and Map Property subnet\_id parameter, when the parameter is referencing the subnet of an “internal” network:
+R-20106 The VNF Heat **MUST** adhere to the following naming convention for the property fixed\_ips and Map Property subnet\_id parameter, when the parameter is referencing the subnet of an â€œinternalâ€� network:

 - int\_{network-role}\_subnet\_id if the subnet is an IPv4 subnet
 - int\_{network-role}\_v6\_subnet\_id if the subnet is an IPv6 subnet